syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

 ## Opening Event

-[SfPopupLayout.Opening](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Opening_EV.html) event will be fired whenever the PopupView is opening in the application with `CancelEventArgs` that contains the following property.
+[SfPopupLayout.Opening](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Opening_EV.html) event will be fired whenever the PopupView is opening in the application.
+It provides support to cancel the opening of the popup with `CancelEventArgs` that contains the following property.

 * [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true) - Based on this value, you can cancel the popup opening.